Vanshit028/BCA---code-for--LAB-Practical/C/List No of C Program - 68 .md

 ## Structure

-1. WAP to make a Structure
+1. WAP to Read & write a Structure
 1. WAP to make a Array of Structure
 1. WAP to make a Array with in Structure
 1. WAP to make a Nested Structure